IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

   curl -H "X-Dataverse-key:xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx" "https://demo.dataverse.org/api/dataverses/root/datasetSchema"

-Note: you must have Add Dataset permission in the given Dataverse collection to invoke this endpoint.
+Note: you must have "Add Dataset" permission in the given collection to invoke this endpoint.

 While it is recommended to download a copy of the JSON Schema from the collection (as above) to account for any fields that have been marked as required, you can also download a minimal :download:`dataset-schema.json <../_static/api/dataset-schema.json>` to get a sense of the schema when no customizations have been made.

 .. _validate-dataset-json:

-Validate Dataset.json file for a Collection
+Validate Dataset JSON File for a Collection
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Validates a Dataset json file customized for a given Dataverse collection prior to creating the dataset:
+Validates a dataset JSON file customized for a given collection prior to creating the dataset:

 .. code-block:: bash